 Pros: Intel core i7 processor, 2TB of space, and 32GB of RAM, 8GB dedicated NVIDIA graphics card

-Cons: Bulky build, heavy at over 16 pounds.
+Cons: Bulky build, a little heavy at over 16 pounds.

 Pros: intel i7 processor, 32GB of RAM, , and 2TB of storage.